LewisResearchGroup/ms-mint/README.md

 More information on how to install and run the program can be found in the [Documentation](https://sorenwacker.github.io/ms-mint/) or check out the
 [Quickstart](https:///sorenwacker.github.io/ms-mint/quickstart/) to jump right into it.

+# Browser based as standalone application or server based

 ![](./docs/image/distributions.png)